 A drop-in session will be arranged for those who have not previously attended to ensure that you are familiar with the format for debate.

 The conference is open to any UK consultant who is a member of the BMA.

-After Tuesday 3 January 2023, any remaining places will be allocated to any consultant member of the BMA who wishes to attend, regardless of whether a representative from their organisation has already been appointed.
+All members of the UK consultants committee, or their deputies, are also eligible to attend.
+After Wednesday 10 January 2024, any remaining places will be allocated to any consultant member of the BMA who wishes to attend, regardless of whether a representative from their organisation has already been appointed.